Welcome to today's edition of the Rush 24-7 podcast.

 I mean, it's constant.

-And you and if you live in an insular society where everybody around you is saying it, and you haven't really seen or experienced anything of the outside world, you tend to believe that.
+And if you live in an insular society where everybody around you is saying it and you haven't really seen or experienced anything of the outside world, you tend to believe that.

-If, however, you go away to college, you know, you begin to get become educated, you begin to learn something about the world, you realize, well, wait a minute.
+If, however, you go away to college, you know, you begin to become educated, you begin to learn something about the world, you realize, well, wait a minute, white people aren't sitting back trying to keep me down.

-But they but there is a segment of black society that really believes this whole conspiracy thing is alive and well.
+But there is a segment of black society that really believes this whole conspiracy thing is alive and well.

 I hear you.